EBI-Metagenomics/mobilome-annotation-pipeline/README.md

    <img src="media/map_pathofact2.png" width="90%"/>
 </p>

-The pipeline has four main stages:
+The pipeline has five main stages:

 **1. Preprocessing** — Contigs are filtered by length and renamed to short IDs (`RENAME`).
 CDS are annotated with Prodigal; tRNAs with ARAGORN.